-She has shared her life with you and now you share her struggle through recovery.
-Learn how you can offer guidance and support to your spouse or partner as she transitions out of treatment.
+They have shared her life with you and now you share their struggle through recovery.
+Learn how you can offer guidance and support to your spouse or partner as they transition out of treatment.

 Manage your expectations.
 Just as it was a challenge to live with someone in the throes of opioid addiction, there will be challenges on the road to recovery.

 Recovery works better with teamwork.
 Work together to create a blueprint for recovery.
 If you choose, you can work with the rehab facility or a counselor to include drug testing as part of that blueprint.

 Your participation is vital for you and your partner.
 You can’t do recovery for your spouse or partner — but you can work on your own.
 Support their need to go to meetings, and understand that it will be a critical part of recovery — for both of you.
 In addition to participating in meetings, many Family Support Groups hold open meetings so that couples can attend together.

 Be mindful of friends and family triggering relationships.
 There may be family members or friends who are triggers for your partner – someone who encouraged substance abuse or exhibits toxic behavior.
 Respect your partner’s need to remove those triggers, especially when it may involve a family member who modeled substance abuse in their family of origin.